 Nasdaq Listing Rules require all Nasdaq listed companies to annually disclose voluntary self-identified diversity information regarding their board of directors.
 The following table sets forth the Board's diversity statistics in the format prescribed by the Nasdaq rules.
+Our Board Diversity Matrix as of June 30, 2022 can be found in the proxy statement for our 2022 Annual Meeting of Stockholders, filed with the Securities and Exchange Commission on July 18, 2022.

-Board Diversity Matrix (as of June 30, 2022)
+Board Diversity Matrix (as of June 30, 2023)

-Total Number of Directors 8
+Total Number of Directors 7

 Female Male Non-Binary Did Not Disclose Gender

 Part I: Gender Identity

-Directors 3 5
+Directors 2 5

 Part II: Demographic Background

 African American or Black

 Alaskan Native or Native American

-Asian 1 4
+Asian 4

 Hispanic or Latinx

 Native Hawaiian or Pacific Islander

 White (not of Hispanic or Latinx origin) 2 1

 Two or More Races or Ethnicities

 LGBTQ+

 Did Not Disclose Demographic Background